installation works

 duration open

-Birding the Future is a multi-layered, interdisciplinary project designed as a global series of site-specific artworks that explore issues of species extermination and biodiversity while specifically focusing on the warning abilities of birds.
-The work is an intermedia installation incorporating multichannel sound, stereoscopic composite photographs, text, Morse code messages, calls of endangered and extinct bird species and a sonic rendering of projected species extinction rate.
-Birding the Future offers a multi-perspective approach, linking multiple histories that overlap and connect birds, humans, cultures and places and the ways in which technology mediates those encounters.
-Emerging technologies are revolutionizing how we engage our world and can provide new methods for understanding and then addressing the many environmental challenges we are facing.
+Birding the Future is an interdisciplinary project that explores aspects of species decline and biodiversity by specifically focusing on warning signals from birds as indicators of environmental health.
+It is an installation project that combines multichannel sound, stereo images, text, sculpture, video, Morse code, and audio recordings of threatened and extinct bird species, as well as a sonic rendering of projected species extinction rate.
+The project offers a multi-perspective approach, linking multiple histories that overlap and connect birds, humans, cultures and places and the ways in which technology mediates those encounters.
 Most of the benefits as well as destruction of biodiversity occur at a local level.
-By focusing on local ecosystems in a number of regions across the world, the project combines notions of site-specific and site-adaptable to highlight regional specificities while simultaneously mapping global commonalities.
+By focusing on local ecosystems in a number of regions across the world, the project combines notions of site-specific and site-adaptable to highlight regional issues while simultaneously mapping global commonalities.
+The work draws on traditional ecological knowledge, biology, climate research, urban development, statistics and data analysis, as well as conservation efforts and environmental challenges in the region where the installation is presented.
+While the individual series have a common format, the content is developed specifically for each region based on up-to-date research.

-Birding the Future is created in collaboration with interdisciplinary artist Krista Caballero (USA).
-So far eight series of the project have been completed: Queensland Australia Series, Arabian Peninsula Series, Norway Series, Mid-Atlantic USA Series, RheinMain Germany Series, Barrow Valley Ireland Series, Names Series and Lab Series.
+Birding the Future is created in collaboration with artist Krista Caballero (USA).
 In addition to the installation, the project includes a web site that serves as an archive while seeking to map and connect regional issues of biodiversity with a global perspective.
-Details at birdingthefuture.org
+Visit birdingthefuture.org for details.

 From the Car